Davin1404/Learning-Materials/IBDP_ComputerScience_HL/P2_revision_note.md

 * This is not sufficient in scenarios that elements can ***change freely***;
 * Because it is a ***FIFO data structure*** / only allows addition at the end and removal from the front;
 * It has no ***fixed length*** which could lead to ***unmanageable***;

+>#### Applications:
+>Key strokes from a keyboard would be placed in a queue;
+>Items from processor/memory to output to a peripheral device would be place in a queue;
+>Programs which are ready to run are placed in a queue;
+>Queues are used in simulation processes;
+>Supports remove and insert operations using FIFO (First-In-First-Out) mode;

 # ArrayList